The Super Cops: Historical accuracy

 In a New York magazine profile, Greenberg makes a number of extraordinary claims about his life, such as being the only white member of the Amboy Dukes gang, being kicked out of three colleges despite having a 160 IQ, being the "heavyweight champion of the armed services" for three years during his time in the Navy, training with Sonny Liston, and being handpicked for President Kennedy's "Honor Guard" in Hyannis Port after the President and his wife saw Greenberg fight.
-Greenberg & Hantz actually grew up together in Coney Island before joining the NYPD.
+Greenberg and Hantz actually grew up together in Coney Island before joining the NYPD.
 Their exploits reportedly were the inspiration for Starsky & Hutch.

 Greenberg retired from the NYPD in 1975 and was elected as an Assemblyman.
 In 1978, he was arrested on mail fraud and obstruction of justice, serving nine months.
 In 1989, Greenberg was arrested again on mail fraud as well as insurance fraud for overstating the burglary losses to a videotape distribution business he owned.
 He was sentenced to four years in 1990.
 Hantz was busted for possessing marijuana while on vacation in the Bahamas in 1975.
 He resigned from the NYPD after being demoted because of the arrest.

 In a 2012 book, former Knapp Commission counsel Michael F. Armstrong disclosed that Greenberg and Hantz were investigated by the Brooklyn District Attorney's office for the murder of two drug dealers, an event recounted in the Super Cops book and movie as self-defense.
 Armstrong said that the Greenberg and Hantz account was contrary to the evidence, and he disputed other parts of the book, claiming that the two repeatedly shook down, robbed and assaulted suspects.